homeworkprod/gallerize/README.rst

 =========

 Create a static HTML/CSS image gallery from a bunch of images.
-Can use lightbox jQuery effect.
+Can use fancybox (similar to lightbox) jQuery effect.

 Features
 ========